nadder/rstex/README.md

 and introduced more asserts and checks from the beginning the debugging time would have been considerably shorter.

-The program consists of two files rstex.h.pre and rstex.cpp.pre.
+The program consists of two files `rstex.h.pre` and `rstex.cpp.pre`.
-These two files must be preprocessed by another program which converts all special strings in the program to numbers (as the original tangle program does), and makes a string pool file.
+These two files must be preprocessed by another program `CreatePoolFile` which converts all special strings in the program to numbers (as the original tangle program does), and makes a string pool file.
-After this preprocessing we are left with three files rstex.h, rstex.cpp, and tex.pool. rstex.cpp can then be compiled by any non-ancient C++ compiler, and the executable can be run.
+After this preprocessing we are left with three files: `rstex.h`, `rstex.cpp`, and `tex.pool`. rstex.cpp can then be compiled by any non-ancient C++ compiler, and the executable can be run.

 #### Notable omissions